 Graceland's Essential Education Curriculum is designed to prepare students for a life of inquiry, analysis, discovery, problem solving, effective communication and innovation.
-It is designed for students and faculty to engage the "Big Questions" and far-reaching Issues-contemporary and enduring- in science and society, cultures and values, global interdependence, the changing economy, and human dignity and freedom.
+It is designed for students and faculty to engage the "Big Questions" and far-reaching Issues-contemporary and enduring-in science and society, cultures and values, global interdependence, the changing economy, and human dignity and freedom.
 This curriculum seeks to connect knowledge with choices and action and to prepare students for citizenship and work through engaged and guided learning on real-world problems.
-The curriculum is also designed to foster civic, intercultural, and ethical learning emphasizing personal and social responsibility and a commitment to transformational justice.
+The curriculum is also designed to foster civic, intercultural, and ethical learning emphasizing personal and social responsibility and a commitment to transformational justice by designing coursework according to six themes: